FF:RLMgA003 Myth and Ritual - Course Information

 - Teaching methods

-- Lectures; class discussions; home readings; written commentaries on assigned texts.
+- Lectures; class discussions; home readings; written commentaries on assigned texts (completion by exam); final essay (completion by colloquium).

 - Assessment methods